Tips and tricks

 - Bright Red

-- item is potentially dangerous to use (emits warning prior to use)
+- Item is potentially dangerous to use (will warn you if you try to use it)

 - You won't be able to carry every worthwhile item you come across, since you're limited to 52 types of items in your inventory.
-Find a safe place to establish a stash as soon as possible.
+Once you start running out of room in your inventory, find someplace to stash your items.
+Keep in mind that you can use (ctrl+f) to look for items if you're not sure exactly where you left them.

 - A scroll of blinking is the most reliable means of escape for characters early on.
 Use them wisely to avoid death.
 Keep in mind that carrying the Orb of Zot will prevent you from controlling your blink location.